mdflaher/InetSoftWork/Should I use a Table or a Crosstab.md

 Whether you want a crosstab or sa table is a question of whether you want to display detail level transactions or summarizations.

+Crosstabs follow a format of outer grouping followed by inner grouping  followed by calculated values.  with duplicate dimension headers being merged into larger labels.
+If these default settings are unsatisfactory but you still want to group and aggregate data in a table format, you can display the same kinds of aggregates using a freehand table, but with much greater flexibility when it comes to formatting and layout.

-the format of outer grouping > inner grouping > calculated values with default behavior of merged cells, if these defaults are not desirable than go with freehand table freehand table enables you to control the way a grouping cell does merging detail level can also be mixed in to a freehand table, giving you the flexibility of both if data is very pre aggregated at worksheet level then not much aggregation will be happening in the crosstab
+freehand table enables you to control the way a grouping cell does merging detail level can also be mixed in to a freehand table, giving you the flexibility of both if data is very pre aggregated at worksheet level then not much aggregation will be happening in the crosstab